 Biohacking your health can be as easy as applying the latest scientific discoveries to your own life and adjusting as you go.
 That’s always a good approach to our well-being.

-Optimizing What You Out Into Your Body
+Optimizing What You Put Into Your Body

-One of the central tenets of biohacking is that the things you put into your body (what you eat, the air you breathe, the sounds you are exposed to) shape your body’s output (your energy, productivity and moods).
-Your mitochondria are at the heart of this process.
+One of the central tenets of biohacking is that the things you put into your body (what you eat, the air you breathe, the sounds you are exposed to) shape your body’s output (your energy, productivity, and moods).

 Mitochondria are the “batteries” that give energy to every cell in your body.
-These tiny powerhouses are easily influenced by their environment – in other words, they are impacted by everything your body is exposed to.
+These tiny powerhouses are easily influenced by their environment – in other words, and they are impacted by everything your body is exposed to.
 When you improve their environment, you can improve the energy produced by mitochondria.
 The results?
 Far-reaching improvements on your overall health and energy levels.

 What does this process look like in everyday life?
 Well, because we’re all different, what works for one person might not work for someone else.
 As you make changes to your lifestyle, you should carefully monitor your progress as you go.
 Biohackers draw on the data they create to come up with solutions that make them feel their best.
 They avoid “one size fits all” formulas.

-How To Biohack Your Health:
+How To Biohack Your Health